Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Applications

 \end{theoremCL2}

 \

 {\it\underline{Example.}} Let us consider the same coefficients as in Figure~\ref{fig:poly}.
-We can choose $\mu_0$ small enough to ensure the existence of two values $V_1<V_2$ such that $\lb_{V_1}=\lb_{V_2}=\mu_0.$ As a consequence, we know thanks to the previous study that there exists no disease steady state if $\overline V<V_1,$ one if $V_1<\overline V<V_2,$ and two if $\overline V>V_2.$ Concerning the stability of the disease-free steady state, we first notice that the fragmentation rate $\beta(x)$ satisfies the assumption $\beta(x)\leq A+Bx$ which is sufficient to have that $\int_0^\infty(1+x)u(t,x)\,dx$ is uniformly bounded (see \cite{CL2} Theorem 2.1).
-Thus we can apply the previous theorems and we have that $(\overline V,0)$ is stable if $\overline V<V_1,$ unstable if $V_1<\overline V<V_2,$ and recovers its (local) stability if $\overline V>V_2.$ In Figure~\ref{fig:steadystates}, the graph of the negative fitness $V\mapsto\mu_0-\lb_V$ is plotted (because the quantity of polymers influences the evolution of $V(t)$ with a negative contribution) and the zones of stability and unstability for $\overline V$ are pointed out.
-The non intuitive conclusion is that an increase of the production rate $\xi$ or a decrease of the death rate $\delta$ can stabilize the disease-free steady state.
-What happens in this situation is that the largest polymers are the most stable since $\lim_{x\to\infty}\beta(x)=0$ (this situation is biologically relevant, see for instance \cite{Silveira}).
-When the quantity of polymers is large, the polymerization is strong and it forms such long stable polymers.
+We can choose a small enough $\mu_0$ to ensure the existence of two values $V_1<V_2$ such that $\lb_{V_1}=\lb_{V_2}=\mu_0.$ As a consequence, we know due to the previous study that there exists no disease steady state if $\overline V<V_1,$ one if $V_1<\overline V<V_2,$ and two if $\overline V>V_2.$ Concerning the stability of the disease-free steady state, we first notice that the fragmentation rate $\beta(x)$ satisfies the assumption $\beta(x)\leq A+Bx,$ which is sufficient to ensure that $\int_0^\infty(1+x)u(t,x)\,dx$ is uniformly bounded (see \cite{CL2} Theorem 2.1).
+Thus we can apply the previous theorems so that $(\overline V,0)$ is stable if $\overline V<V_1,$ unstable if $V_1<\overline V<V_2,$ and recovers its (local) stability if $\overline V>V_2.$ In Figure~\ref{fig:steadystates}, the graph of the negative fitness $V\mapsto\mu_0-\lb_V$ is plotted (because the quantity of polymers influences the evolution of $V(t)$ with a negative contribution) and the zones of stability and unstability for $\overline V$ are pointed out.
+The non intuitive conclusion is that an increase in the production rate $\xi$ or a decrease in the death rate $\delta$ can stabilize the disease-free steady state.
+In this situation, what happens is that the largest polymers are the most stable since $\lim_{x\to\infty}\beta(x)=0$ (this situation is biologically relevant, see for instance \cite{Silveira}).
+When the number of polymers is large, the polymerization is strong and it results in long stable polymers.
 Because they do not break easily, their number does not increase very fast, \emph{i.e.} the fitness of the polymerization-fragmentation equation is small.
-But the degradation term is assumed to be size-independent, and then the fitness $\lb_V$ becomes smaller than $\mu_0$ for $V$ large enough.
-This phenomenon stabilizes the disease-free steady state because, when polymers are injected in a cell, they tend to disappear immediately since $\lb_{\overline V}<\mu_0.$
+But the degradation term is assumed to be size-independent, and then the fitness $\lb_V$ becomes smaller than $\mu_0$ for a sufficiently large $V$.
+This phenomenon stabilizes the disease-free steady state because, when polymers are injected in a cell, they tend to disappear immediately, since $\lb_{\overline V}<\mu_0.$

-Concerning the stability of the disease steady states, the study is much more complicated.
-Nevertheless, we can imagine that $V_1$ is stable and $V_2$ unstable.
-This postulate is based on Figure~\ref{fig:steadystates} and on the results obtained in \cite{Greer, Greer2} in a case when System~\eqref{eq:Greer} can be reduced to a system of ODEs.